trhura/paytan/converter/README.md

 ## About ##

 Not yet another zawgyi<>unicode converter!
-Using a set of normalized regular expression rules – adapted from Solveware's [parabeik](https://github.com/ngwestar/parabaik) converter –  zawgyi<>unicode conversion routines will be generated for a variety of programming languages.
+Using a set of normalized regular expression rules – adapted from Solveware's [parabeik](https://github.com/ngwestar/parabaik) converter –  zawgyi<>unicode conversion routines can be generated for a variety of programming languages.

 Currently, the following languages are supported – `python`, `javascript`, `go`.
 `php`, `ruby` and `java` will probably added soon.